Columbia Icefield Adventure: Tickets and Tips

 3. Walking on the Athabasca Glacier

-You’ll have about 20 – 25 minutes to explore a designated safe area on the glacier.
+You’ll have about 30 minutes to explore a designated safe area on the glacier.
 Take your time and thoroughly explore the area.
 Wander around, take some pictures, and even fill your water bottle with freshly melted glacial water.
 It’s cold, clear, and incredibly pure.

 For many people, walking on the Athabasca Glacier is the highlight of their trip to Jasper National Park.
-It’s a chance to not just see a glacier, but to stand on one.
+It’s a chance not just to see a glacier, but to stand on one.

-4. The Columbia Icefield Skywalk
+4. Columbia Icefield Skywalk

 After your exciting walk on the Athabasca Glacier, you’ll reboard your Ice Explorer and take the return journey to the bus terminal.
 Here you’ll get back on a normal bus which will whisk you to the nearby Columbia Icefield Skywalk.